panzerdp/dmitripavlutin.com/content/posts/130-funct-expression-declaration/index.md

 However, the way you define a function using `function` keyword can create functions with different properties.

-In this post, you'll find how using `function` keyword you can write function declarations and function expressions, and what are the differences between them.
+In this post, you'll find how using `function` keyword you can make function declarations and function expressions, and what are the differences between the 2 types of functions.

 ```toc
 ```